 There is no statutory requirement to publish the ethnicity pay gap.
 However, as it is expected that this may be required in the future, some exploratory work has been undertaken.
 It is clear that the small number of employees who are black, Asian or minority ethnic and the small population in the borough present some statistical difficulties.
 There may not be enough people in this group to draw statistically significant conclusions.
-However, the absence of employees who are black, Asian or minority ethnic in the top 5% of earners and the Grade I being the highest earned in this group, suggest that this group may find progress into senior management positions more challenging.
+However, the history of the lack of employees who are black, Asian or minority ethnic in the top 5% of earners suggest that this group may find progress into senior management positions more challenging.
+Nevertheless, the highest grade earned in this group has started to improve over the last two years: for many years, the highest grade was Grade G, but last year this had advanced to Grade I and currently is Grade L.